Opel Corsa: Recalls

 On 11 May 2020, Opel recalled Corsas manufactured between 25 September and 30 December 2019 because the steering column was not manufactured according to the specifications, causing steering failure and leading to the car losing control, increasing the risk of an accident.

 On 6 November 2020, Opel Corsas manufactured between 18 March 2019 and 14 February 2020 were recalled due to the high-pressure pump not being tightened to the engine with correct torque, causing a potential fuel leak.

 Facelift

 A facelift was unveiled on 24 May 2023, featuring a new front fascia features the brand's Visor front end, new exterior colours, a new steering wheel, new shifter for automatic transmission, new seat designs, updated technology and powertrains.

 In December 2023, Opel announced that the Corsa facelift model could also be ordered in 48V mild-hybrid versions.
-The assembly is composed of a 1.2-litre gasoline engine, available in 100 and 136 HP versions, a new electrified 6-speed dual-clutch transmission and a 0.4 kWh battery.
+The assembly is composed of a 1.2-litre gasoline engine, available in 100 and 136 PS versions, a new electrified 6-speed dual-clutch transmission and a 0.4 kWh battery.
 The electric motor, with 28 HP and 55 Nm, is integrated into the new gearbox.
+These vehicles are marketed as 110/145PS respectively.

+In April 2024, the new Corsa YES was released, with the tagline "Yes, Of Corsa".
+It is priced below the entry-level model.
+Each year since has had its own unique variant of the Corsa YES, with new colour options: